Spending a weekend in Acre, the city that survived Napoleon, the Crusaders, and the Ottoman Empire

 The next morning, he took us to Baha’i gardens where the founder of Baha’i movement lived and where he was buried.
 Most of the park was closed for visitors, but we were able to enter the mansion.

-When we came back to the Old City, we went straight to the Turkish Bazar to have lunch.
+When we came back to the Old City, we went straight to the Turkish Bazaar to have lunch.
 We chose the place recommended by Tripadvisor with a Russian name “Kukushka” (the owners didn’t manage to explain me why they chose this name, they were not Russians).

 The quality of food in this small café in the market surprised us: it was delicious and quite original.
 Falafel made of crab meat, fried shrimps, and grilled squids – those are worth trying.

 Acre is a must-visit place in Israel.
 It has a long history worth knowing, amazing museums and fortress, as well as great food and breathtaking view of the Mediterranean Sea.